weiyuwang2024/vibecoding/transcripts.md

 - Checking for problems and seeing if your ideas will actually work - finding issues before they become big problems
 - Estimating how much work things will take and planning timelines - getting realistic ideas about how long things will take

-The important thing about Plan Mode is that it's only for thinking and planning - It don't write any actual code during this phase.
-You can talk to AI Agent back and forth to make sure Agent understand all the details and create a complete project plan before it start building anything.
+The important thing about Plan Mode is that it's only for thinking and planning - it doesn't write any actual code during this phase.
+You can talk to the AI Agent back and forth to make sure the Agent understands all the details and creates a complete project plan before it starts building anything.

 ### Action Mode - Building and Making Things